Piperski13/powerplant-dashboard/README.md

   It allows users to upload up to 3 files per request and makes them available in `req.files` for further processing (e.g., saving metadata in the database or storing files on disk).

 - **isAdmin**"
   This middleware checks if user is admin.
-If the user is not Admin, they are redirected to the login page.
+If the user is not Admin, they are redirected to the 404 page.

 ---